SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 ## 🎯 Target Users and Core Tasks

-Our tool needs to work for four very different groups, each with their own challenges.
+Our tool needs to work for four very different stakeholders, each with their own challenges.

 * **Middle school students** are old enough to use technology but still need guidance.
 They're mainly looking for homework help and confidence boosters, which an AI tutor can provide.